fhdk/kickshaw/README.md

 expect quite a lot of changes coming up during the updates for GTK 4.
 As long there aren't improvements that make it worth porting Kickshaw to GTK 4, it's simply not worth the effort as long as GTK 3 is still in use.

+## License

+Copyright (c) 2010-2017        Marcus Schaetzle

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Kickshaw.
+If not, see http://www.gnu.org/licenses/.